portainer/portainer-k8s/README.md

 ## Manage a remote Kubernetes cluster

-In order to manage a remote Kubernetes cluster, you'll need a Portainer instance already deployed inside a Kubernetes cluster and connect it to a Portainer agent running inside the remote cluster.
+In order to manage a remote Kubernetes cluster, you'll need a Portainer for Kubernetes BETA instance already deployed inside a Kubernetes cluster and connect it to a Portainer agent running inside the remote cluster.
 See the agent folder for how to deploy the agent inside a Kubernetes cluster.

 # Dev